This chapter presents an introduction to graph database concepts.

 Forrest Gump as the result (see the dashed lines):

-In the previous example, the traversal result could be returned as a path:
+The traversal result could be returned as a path with the length one:

 The path above has length one.

-The shortest possible path has length zero — that is, it contains only a single node and no relationships — and can look like this:
+The shortest possible path has length zero.
+It contains a single node and no relationships.
+For example:

 This path has length one:

-For working with constraints in Cypher, see Section 3.5.2, “Constraints”.
+For working with constraints in Cypher, see the Cypher manual → Constraints.